google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 ## History & browser support {#historysupport}

-If you've been following web components for the last couple of years, you'll know that Chrome 35+/Opera have been shipping shadow DOM under a different API, `element.createShadowRoot()` instead of `element.attachShadow()`.
-Although Chrome will support this older version for some time, shadow DOM v0 is now considered deprecated.
-Shadow DOM v1 (new API) is the specification other browser vendors are implementing.
+If you've been following web components for the last couple of years, you'll know that Chrome 35+/Opera have been shipping an older version of shadow DOM for some time.
+Blink will continue to support both versions in parallel for some time.
+The v0 spec provided a different method to create a shadow root (`element.createShadowRoot` instead of v1's `element.attachShadow`).
+Calling the older method continues to create a shadow root with v0 semantics, so existing v0 code won't break.

 If you happen to be interested in the old v0 spec, check out the html5rocks articles: [1](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/), [2](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/), [3](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-301/).
 There's also a great comparison of the [differences between shadow DOM v0 and v1][differences].